codurance/site/src/_posts/2019-05-18-microservices-adventures.md

 > With any advanced automation, the weakest link is always the human.

-Self-healing system requires self-monitoring capabilities.
+A self-healing system requires self-monitoring capabilities.
 To monitor anything, you need observability.
 Observability and monitoring should then be a priority, not an afterthought.
 To design, setup, and maintain platform monitoring, we need platform engineers.